VenTheZone/GE-Proton10-5/README.md

 Happy troubleshooting.

-Thanks to the fellow nerds out there for sharing this. https://github.com/ValveSoftware/Proton
+Thanks to the fellow nerds out there for sharing.

+https://github.com/ValveSoftware/Proton

 You can also get it from https://mega.nz/file/xbxFmbZS#0Q2K5f9udxXlW4pL8dktJFfkWTiG2X_ElZz7R9O1Vb8